Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 What makes it confusing is that you don't necessarily know if the request went to the cluster cache node (i.e. the fetching cache node) or whether the stale content actually came from the edge node's in-memory cache.
 The only way to be sure is to check the `fastly-state` response header and see if you got back `HIT-STALE` or `HIT-STALE-CLUSTER`.

+Another confusing aspect to `fastly-debug-ttl` is that with regards to `stale-while-revalidate` you could end up seeing a `-` in the section where you might otherwise expect to see the grace period of the object (i.e. how long can it be served stale for while revalidating).
+This can occur when the origin server hasn't sent back either an `ETag` header or `Last-Modified` header.
+Fastly still serves stale content if the `stale-while-revalidate` TTL is still valid but the output of the `fastly-debug-ttl` can be confusing and/or misleading.

+> Something else to note, while I write this August 2019 update is that the `fastly-debug-ttl` only every displays the 'grace' value when it comes to `stale-if-error`, meaning if you're trying to check if you're serving `stale-while-revalidate` by looking at the grace period you might get confused when you see the `stale-if-error` grace period (or worse a `-` value), this is because the `fastly-debug-ttl` header isn't as granular as it should be.
+Fastly have indicated that they intend on making updates to this header in the future in order for the values to be much clearer.

 ### Different actions for different states

 So if we find a stale object, we need to deliver it to the user.
 But the action you take (as far as Fastly's implementation of Varnish is concerned) depends on which state Varnish currently is in (`vcl_fetch` or `vcl_deliver`).